-If no regional health planning agency has been designated for a region, the Department shall (a) solicit public comment on such application by posting notice of such application and a summary of the proposed project on a website maintained by the Department, together with information about how comments may be submitted to the Department and the date on which the public comment period shall expire, and (b) in the case of competing applications or in response to a written request by an elected local government representative, member of the General Assembly, the Commissioner, the applicant, or a member of the public, hold one hearing on each application in a location in the county or city in which the project is proposed or a contiguous county or city.
-Prior to the hearing, the Department shall notify the local governing bodies in the planning district in which the project is proposed.
+If an applicant opts not to undergo review by a regional health planning agency or no regional health planning agency has been designated for a the health planning region in which the project is proposed to be located, the Department shall (a) solicit public comment on such application by posting notice of the application and a summary of the proposed project on a website maintained by the Department, together with information about how comments may be submitted to the Department and the date on which the public comment period shall expire, and (b) in cases in which competing applications have been submitted or in response to a written requested by an elected local government representative, member of the General Assembly, the Commissioner, the applicant, or a member of the public, hold one hearing on each the application in a location in the county or city in which the project is proposed to be located or a contiguous county or city.
+Prior to the hearing, the Department shall notify the local governing bodies in the health planning district region in which the project is proposed to be located.
 At least nine days prior to the any required public hearing, the Department shall cause notice of the public hearing to be published in a newspaper of general circulation in the county or city where the project is proposed to be located.
-The Department shall consider the comments of the local governing bodies in the planning district and all other public comments in making its decision.
+The Department shall consider the comments of the local governing bodies in the health planning district region and all other public comments in making its decision.
 Such comments shall be part of the record.

-- C. After commencement of any public hearing and before a decision is made there shall be no ex parte contacts concerning the subject certificate or its application between (i) any person acting on behalf of the applicant or holder of a certificate or any person opposed to the issuance or in favor of revocation of a certificate of public need and (ii) any person in the Department who has authority to make a determination respecting the issuance or revocation of a certificate of public need, unless the Department has provided advance notice to all parties referred to in clause (i) of the time and place of such proposed contact. - D. The Department shall commence the review of each completed application upon the day which begins the appropriate batch review cycle and simultaneously with the review conducted by the regional health planning agency, if a regional health planning agency has been designated.
+C. After commencement of any public hearing required pursuant to this section and before a decision regarding an application for a certificate is made, there shall be no ex parte contacts concerning the subject certificate or its application between (i) any person acting on behalf of the applicant or holder of a certificate or any person opposed to the issuance or in favor of revocation of a certificate of public need public need and (ii) any person in the Department who has authority to make a determination respecting the issuance or revocation of a certificate of public need, unless the Department has provided advance notice to all parties referred to in clause (i) of the time and place of such proposed contact.

+D. The Department shall commence the review of each completed application upon the day which begins the appropriate batch review cycle and simultaneously with the review conducted by the regional health planning agency, if the applicant has opted to undergo review by a regional health planning agency and a regional health planning agency has been designated.